resource-watch/slate/source/includes/api/_before_you_get_started.md

 ### Which services comply with these guidelines

-The following endpoints adhere to the Sorting conventions defined above:
+The following endpoints adhere to the user role conventions defined above:

 * [Dashboards](/index-rw.html#dashboard)
 * [Datasets](/index-rw.html#dataset6)